In a world of despair, ruled by tyrants and parasites, where is the room for hope?

-In a crooked alley just behind Tanlray, amateur players draped in dark robes sang 'The Fall of the Aton'; sang of days of blood before the Benefactors came.
-Tan lost himself in the images of glory and grandeur, of love and empire.
+Amateur players sang the 'Fall of the Aton.’
+Sang of days before the Benefactors.
+Tan lost himself in the chants, dreaming of glory, of love and empire.

-He swallowed hard at the swollen eyes and blackened jaws of the downcast players, now no more than the peasants they’d always been.
-He was just like them.
+He swallowed hard at the black eyes of the downcast players, now no more than the peasants they’d always been.

-When the beatings came, when the Benefactor Guard dragged away some wailing, hapless wretch to the prisons for re-education, it was the aristocracy who first looked away, hoping they wouldn’t be next.
+When the beatings came, when the Benefactors dragged away another wailing wretch for re-education, it was the nobles who first looked away, hoping they wouldn’t be next.
 It’s one thing to have armies, it’s another to have armies with sorcerous abilities.

 Booming bass drums roared in the distance.
 Cymbals, horns, and pipes signaled the procession of the God-kin Samras and Lucelle approaching Kend-by-the-Seaside.

-Tan then touched Tara as well, Besi’s mother, caressing her slowly, delicately.
-Tara’s bottom was tight, like her daughter’s, but also ripe and lush.
+Tan touched Tara as well, Besi’s mother, caressing her slowly.
+Her bottom felt tight, like her daughter’s, but also ripe and lush.
 Mature fruit.